riggsd/guano-py/doc/guano_specification.md

 Status
 ------

-This format and specification are in the early pre-implementation stage.
-No bat detector manufacturer currently writes GUANO metadata; and with the exception of this reference implementation, no software ecosystem currently supports reading or editing GUANO metadata.
+This format and specification are in the production phase.
+There currently exist hardware bat detectors which write GUANO-format recordings, and real-world software which reads and writes GUANO metadata.

-GUANO will be considered at the "Version 1.0" stage when the first conforming implementation hardware is released publicly.
+GUANO is considered at the "Version 1.0" stage, and though no significant backwards incompatible changes will be made to this 1.0 version of the format, slight clarifications and bugfixes may be made to this specification in order to best address vendor and user concerns.
+The changelog at the end of this document details all changes to the specification going forward.

 Note that mention of manufacturers and products within this specification are used for reference or for example, and do not indicate adoption or